James-HoneyBadger/GulfOfMexico/docs/guides/INSTALL_GUIDE.md

 python -m gulfofmexico.ide --web
 ```

-Or it should automatically fall back.
-If it doesn't, well, you tried.
+It should automatically fall back when Qt is unavailable.

 ### "SyntaxError" When Running Programs